AxelLWitt/BakeShoppe/README.md

 1. Launch up the application by clicking the link.
 2. Look and find your favorite baked goods!

+## How to install
+1. Fork and clone the repository.
+2. Run npm install in the terminal to install dependencies.
+3. Run npm start in the terminal to start the application.

 ## BUGS
 1.